 If you want to pay school tuition for students, there would be no taxes to pay, but you would have to remit the payments directly to the schools.
 This is a tuition only exclusion that does not include books, fees, and living expenses.
 There is a medical exemption as well that allows you to pay health care bills for others without incurring any tax liability.

 These are actually two different types of taxation, though many people naturally assume that they describe the same thing.
 As we have stated, an estate tax would be applied on the entirety of the taxable portion of an estate before it is transferred to the heirs.

 The arrangement is quite different with an inheritance tax.
 It would be imposed on transfers to each inheritor that is not exempt.
 As a result, there could be multiple impositions of an inheritance tax when one estate is being administered.

 There is no federal inheritance tax, but there are a few states that have state-level inheritance taxes.
 Fortunately, New York and Vermont are not part of this group.

 Yes, there are estate tax efficiency strategies that can be implemented.
 The ideal course of action will depend upon the circumstances, so personalized attention is key.
 Generally speaking, assets that have been conveyed into an irrevocable trust would be removed from your estate for tax purposes.
 There are a number of them that can be used to transfer assets at a tax discount.

 Learn More About IRAs and Retirement Planning!

 Our doors are open if you would like to discuss these matters or any other elder law or estate planning situation with a licensed attorney.
-We can be reached by phone in Albany, New York at 518-389-6020, and our number in Vermont is 802-879-7133.
+Our number in Vermont is 802-879-7133.